frasermarlow/WP_google_map_api_caller_plugin/README.md

 ## How this plugin works

 ## How to install
+You can install this plugin as-is, and then modify it on your Wordpress instance post-install.
 In the Github repo you will find the source files along with a .zip file.
 Download the Zip file, then go to your wordpress Admain section > Plugins.
 Select 'Install new' then click 'upload'.
-Upload the Zip file, then on the P{lugin page, click 'Activate'.
+Upload the Zip file, then on the Plugin page, click 'Activate'.

+## So what does it do exactly?
+This plugin will call an API endpoint (using your API key for credentials) and retrieve a json payload for marker and Polyline data.
+It will then manipulate that json data into a format that can be imported by WP Google Maps. ***Since all API data is structured differently, you will need to write this transformation nscript yourself in the 'glitter_merge_data.php' file*** (which is just one function called ***glitter_merge_data()***).

 ## Configuration options
 This plugin includes a Wordpress Admin page for setting the following options: